-The Best McDonald’s Menu Fails of All Time
+The Biggest McDonald’s Menu Fails of All Time

 As far as these items were concerned, the public was not lovin' it—at least not as much as McDonald's may have hoped.

 McDonald's menu fail: McLobster